Guillemdb/dashboard_server/markdown/demo.md

 ### Requirements

-This demo runs in its own separate docker container, and all the required data to run them is provided in the repository.
-However, we will require a mysql database to running on the system.
+This demo runs in its own separate docker container, and all the required data to run it is provided in the repository.
+However, we will require a mysql database to be running on the system.

 By default, it will connect to the [`sourced-ui`](https://github.com/src-d/sourced-ui) superset mysql database that [`sourced`](https://sourced.tech/get-started/) provides on the following url:

 `postgresql://superset:superset@localhost:5432/superset`